 Given this huge responsibility, it’s often best that you name a legal or financial professional who’s familiar with the complexities of the law as trustee or co-trustee, so they can properly handle the duties and not jeopardize eligibility.

-If you need help creating a special needs trust for your child, contact us as your Personal Family Lawyer ®.
+If you need help creating a special needs trust for your child, contact us.
 We can develop a sustainable living plan for your child with special needs that will provide her or him with the financial means they need to live a full life, while preserving their access to government benefits.
 Contact us today to get started.